JuDFTteam/masci-tools/studentproject18w/README.md

      is added, it is recommended to adopt the `abstractmethod` signature.
 That way, changing the backend in a use case only requires to change the import.

+## Open Issues

+   * The `FleurBands` data selection method could be optimized even more by replacing *all* numerical operations with `numpy` routines.
+   * Running the Frontends in a debugger or with a counter reveals: on a plot selection changes, the plot seems to be redrawn not once but several times.
+     The cause could not be found so far.
+   * In the Desktop Frontend, the Update Button has to be clicked several times.
+   * In the Web Frontend, on startup, the plot is only visible after two loads/cell runs.